dinomite/talks/kotlin/kotlin.md

 var valueOrSadness = maybeNull ?: "it was null 😞"
 ```

-^If you're really ok with returning null, Kotlin will let you, but you have to be explicit
+^If you're really ok with getting a null, Kotlin will let you, but you have to be explicit

 ---